RCGP leadership programmes

 Dr Khaled Zeidan, Co-Chair of the GP registrars talks about the importance of learning leadership skills at the start of a GP career.

-The Leadership Work Placed Based Assessment (WPBA) gives all trainees the opportunity to gain practical experience in developing leadership skills in primary care.
+The Leadership Workplace Based Assessment (WPBA) gives all trainees the opportunity to gain practical experience in developing leadership skills in primary care.

 Leadership in practice and locally

-As you take up your role as a new GP this is a chance to explore how you can gain leadership experience and seek career opportunities with your work setting and beyond.
+Explore how you can gain leadership experience and seek career opportunities within your work setting and beyond.

 An Overview of GP Leadership - OLE module 2 - explores leadership within the context of organisations and teams.